arashbayat1/CondoWorks-challenge/web-scraper/README.md

 This web scraper logs onto the CondoWorks website, navigates to a specific page, and downloads the specified PDF invoice.

+Run the web scraper in Headful mode using `node headful_scraper.js`.
-Run the web scraper using `node index.js`.
+Run the web scraper in Headless mode using `node headless_scraper.js`.

 ### Installation